|

 SWCPC 44

-(undated); San Angelo business establishments (undated); Hill Dry Goods Store, Granger,
+jail (undated); San Angelo business establishments (undated); Hill Dry Goods

-and, for a time, served as a Texas Ranger.
-After Dyches's death in 1970, the family
+and cattle and, for a time, served as a Texas Ranger.
+After Dyches's death in

-remained in the San Angelo area where his son managed a riding stable.
+1970, the family remained in the San Angelo area, where his son managed a riding

 Dyess Air Force Base (Abilene, Texas)